-The Company in 2022 entered into an omnibus agreement (the "Omnibus Agreement") and a warrant agreement (the "Warrant Agreement" and, together with the Omnibus Agreement, the "Agreements") with Chewy Insurance Services, LLC (the "Warrantholder") in connection with the execution of an agency agreement on the same date between the Company, Lemonade Insurance Agency, LLC, Lemonade Insurance Company and the Warrantholder.
+The Company in 2022 entered into an omnibus agreement (the "Omnibus Agreement") and a warrant agreement (the "Warrant Agreement" and, together with the Omnibus Agreement, the "Agreements") with Chewy Insurance Services, LLC (the "Warrantholder" or "Chewy") in connection with the execution of an agency agreement on the same date between the Company, Lemonade Insurance Agency, LLC, Lemonade Insurance Company and the Warrantholder.
 In connection with the Agreements, the Company is authorized to issue to the Warrantholder 3,352,025 shares of the Company's common stock underlying the warrant with an exercise price of \$0.01 per share, which will vest in installments, in increasing amounts over a period of five years.
 The Warrant Agreement allows the Company to cancel unvested warrant shares which are subject to certain vesting events and thresholds.
+On April 4, 2025, the Company terminated the Agreements with Chewy and canceled the remaining 3,170,834 unvested warrant shares.